 laborers became increasingly sought after by American businesses and the number of Japanese immigrating to the U.S,

 particularly to the West Coast, increased rapidly.

-The area that became known as Little Tokyo was first settled in 1885, when the first Japanese resturant named "Kame"
+The area in Los Angeles became known as Little Tokyo was first settled in 1885, when the first Japanese resturant named "Kame"

 opened on East First Street.
 By the late 1800s, large numbers of Japanese immigrants, nearly all male, were beginning